-Spread betting offers the opportunity to make a lot of money even starting out with just a little bit of money.
+Spread betting offers the opportunity to make money even starting out with just a little bit of money.

 Manage your risk exposure by deciding beforehand how much money you are willing to risk on any one spread bet.
-Set your leverage level with your spread betting company in alignment with both your trading goals and your risk tolerance.
+Set your leverage level in alignment with both your trading goals and your risk tolerance.

 Know how to carefully manage your betting positions so that you don’t become financially over-committed to the point where you don’t have enough trading capital in your account to maintain whatever spread bets you have open at any given time.

 - Learn more, take our free course: Mastering Trading Risk

 Professional financial traders don’t jump up and down for joy every time they have a winning trade.

 Nor do they become a bundle of nerves, start crying, or blaming everyone else whenever they experience a losing trade.
 Approaching the markets with a professional, objective, rational attitude – rather than being ruled by your emotions – is a critical part of being a profitable financial trader and learning to spread bet successfully.

 You may want to take a look at books such as Jack Schwager’s “Market Wizards” series to get a clearer idea of the mindset that super-successful, professional traders have.

 There are a lot of things that go into becoming a successful, consistently profitable spread bettor – things such as knowing your market, understanding how leveraged products work, using a solid trading plan, and managing risk.